kaitz/paq8pxv/components.md

 //
 // first parameter is component ID
 // second parameter is component index upto number defined in vms
-// third parameter is input bits
+// third parameter is input bits in lower 16 bits, and statetable index in upper 16 bits
 // forth parameter is memory bits, memory usage is ((1<<bits)*(1<<memory))
 // fifth parameter is number of contexts